ory/sdk/clients/client/python/docs/IdentityApi.md

     api_instance = identity_api.IdentityApi(api_client)
     id = "id_example" # str | ID must be set to the ID of identity you want to get include_credential = [
-        "include_credential_example",
+        "password",
-    ] # [str] | Include Credentials in Response  Currently, only `oidc` is supported.
-This will return the initial OAuth 2.0 Access, Refresh and (optionally) OpenID Connect ID Token. (optional)
+    ] # [str] | Include Credentials in Response  Include any credential, for example `password` or `oidc`, in the response.
+When set to `oidc`, This will return the initial OAuth 2.0 Access Token, OAuth 2.0 Refresh Token and the OpenID Connect ID Token if available. (optional)

     # example passing only required values which don't have defaults set
     try: